vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Unable to log in

-WebView2 is currently disabled on Flatpak, you should be able to login using browser login.

-If you get a black login window run `pkill -f webview` and you should be prompted to login with your browser.
+If you get a black login window you can add `webview = ""` under `[studio]` in your Vinegar config or you can just run `pkill -f webview` when the black window appears and you should be prompted to login with your browser.

 Follow the on-screen prompt and click "Log in via browser".
 This will open an authentication website in your browser.
 Once you're done authenticating, you might be prompted to allow the use of the `roblox-studio-auth` protocol.
 Make sure to say "yes".